fuadsaud/ditmas/README.md

 J.A.R.V.I.S
 ===========

-This is my set of dotfiles, shell scripts, environment tweaks and related stuff.
+This is my set of dotfiles, shell scripts, environment tweaks and other goodies.

-Use it and improve it at will.
+It's built on and for the Mac, but should work, mostly, for other *nix fdfsdf